Did you know that our military has its own hospitals, ambulances, doctors, and pharmacies?

 If you would like to take the PTCB before applying for military positions, our PTCB hero study guide has everything you need to succeed.

-And don’t forget to try our free PTCB practice test to check out your knowledge before you start!
+And don’t forget to try our PTCB practice test online free to check out your knowledge before you start!

 How do you become a Pharmacy Tech in the army?